bitovi/academy/src/angular/8-state-city-options/state-city-options.md

 @diff ../7-pull-restaurant-data-into-view/restaurant.component.ts ./restaurant.component-starter.ts only

-Make sure to use the `formControl` directive to tie the selects to their FormControls in the component.
+Make sure to use the `formControl` directive to tie the selects to their `FormControl`s in the component.

 ✏️ Update **src/app/restaurant/restaurant.component.html** to include
 some boilerplate for the state and city `<select>` controls: